 Cerebrospinal fluid (CSF) is the liquid that protects and cushions your brain and spinal cord.

-A CSF oligoclonal band (OB) screen looks for antibodies in your CSF.
-Large bands of antibodies suggest an infection or other disease.
-If similar bands are not present in your blood, you may have multiple sclerosis.
+An oligoclonal band is a protein called an immunoglobulin.
+The CSF oligoclonal band screen looks for these bands in your CSF.
+Their presence suggests inflammation of the central nervous system due to infection or another disease.
+If similar bands aren’t present in your blood, you may have multiple sclerosis (MS).

 A normal result is no bands or just one band.
-Multiple bands are an indicator that something is wrong.
-This is particularly true if similar bands aren’t found in the blood.
+The presence of multiple bands indicates that something is wrong.
+This is particularly true if they don’t find similar bands in your blood.

-This test is usually ordered if your doctor thinks you may have MS. According to the Mayo Medical Laboratories, the CSF OB screen is positive in 70 to 80 percent of MS patients.
-(Mayo Medical Laboratories)
+This test is usually ordered if your doctor thinks you may have MS. According to Mayo Medical Laboratories, this screen is positive in 70 to 80 percent of MS patients.

 A positive test might also indicate that you have:

 Your doctor will need to know if you: